Review: The Datacolor Spyder5Capture Pro

 All the tools you need for consistent post-processing of your images.

-One of the most important parts of any visual professional’s workflow is color.
-Whether it’s for print, new media, or video – both accuracy and consistency are key.
+Color is one of the most important parts of any visual professional’s workflow.
+Whether for print, new media, or video, accuracy and consistency are key.
 That means what you see on your monitor should be the same as when you print or upload.
 You can’t control the devices on the other end of the equation consuming the content you create, so you’re forced to control it on your end so you know your edits are accurate.

 Calibrators, mount up!

-The most important tool to aid in fine-tuning is a good calibration tool for your monitor.
-You can use it on your screen with the accompanying software and calibrate to rule out saturation and other issues.
+A good calibration tool for your monitor is the most important tool to aid in fine-tuning.
+You can use it on your screen with the accompanying software and calibrate it to rule out saturation and other issues.
 A good one, like this Spyder5Elite that’s part of their Spyder5Capture Pro kit, also lets you use that calibration on all your screens, whether desktop or laptop based.
-That way you can be reasonably sure that what you see on one system when editing will look the same.
-It also means that if you run multiple monitors you can calibrate them all to the same point so they match.
+That way, you can be reasonably sure that what you see on one system when editing will look the same.
+It also means that if you run multiple monitors, you can calibrate them all to the same point, so they match.

-The calibration tool has room light monitoring also, helping you find the optimal brightness for your setup.
+The calibration tool also monitors room light, helping you find the optimal brightness for your setup.

-It’s super easy to use, the software package walks you through step-by-step.
-It’s not completely automated, partway through you need to use the monitor controls to adjust brightness depending on the luminance value you’re aiming at.
-On my AHVA panel, I was able to calibrate to 100% of the sRGB standard and 86% of the AdobeRGB.
+It’s super easy to use, the software package walks you through it step-by-step.
+It’s not completely automated, partway through, you need to use the monitor controls to adjust brightness depending on the luminance value you’re aiming at.
+On my AHVA panel, I could calibrate to 100% of the sRGB standard and 86% of the AdobeRGB.

 This model is aimed at gamers, so more color-accurate panels would get better results.
 The noticeably oversaturated reds disappeared, and now it’s much more neutral in tone.